rtbrick/bngblaster/docsrc/sources/routing/ldp.rst

 Those files can be created using the included LDP RAW update generator script ``ldpupdate`` or manually using libraries like scapy.

-The configured ``raw-update-file`` under the LDP instance is loaded during BNG Blaster startup phase and send it as soon as the session is established.
+The configured ``raw-update-file`` under the LDP instance is loaded during BNG Blaster startup phase and sent as soon as the session is established.

-The ``ldp-raw-update`` :ref:`command <api>` allows to send further updates during the session lifetime.
+The ``ldp-raw-update`` :ref:`command <api>` allows sending further updates during the session lifetime.

 ``$ sudo bngblaster-cli run.sock ldp-raw-update file update1.ldp``

-This allows loading label mappings after the LDP session has started and manually trigger a series of changes using incremental updates files.
+This allows loading label mappings after the LDP session has started and manually triggering a series of changes using incremental updates files.

 All LDP RAW update files are loaded once and can then be used for multiple sessions.
-Meaning if two or more sessions reference the same file identified by file name, this file is loaded once into memory and used by multiple sessions.
+This means that if two or more sessions reference the same file identified by file name, this file is loaded once into memory and used by multiple sessions.

 LDP RAW Update Generator
 ~~~~~~~~~~~~~~~~~~~~~~~~